VCSTDN2024/imad5112-practicum-2025-ST10495586/README.md

 • Exit Button: Allows users to close the application.

-• Input Validation: Ensures that only valid numeric input is accepted.
+• Input Validation: Ensures that only valid numeric input is accepted for ratings.